Close

 Retention of Electronic

-Medical Records Electronic Medical Records (EMR) must be backed-up on a routine basis and back-up copies stored in a physically secure environment separate from where the original data is normally stored.
+Electronic Medical Records (EMR) must be backed-up on a routine basis and back-up copies stored in a physically secure environment separate from where the original data is normally stored.
 All PHI contained on an EMR, external storage media, or a mobile device must be strongly encrypted.
+Various enterprise solutions (e.g., patient portals) can provide encryption, and an increasing number of encryption applications are available for use on personal devices such as smartphones.
+RTs considering using unsecured or unencrypted email or text messaging should do so only for information that does not include identifiable personal health information (e.g., scheduling, reminders).

 Under PHIPA, if a HIC is in the custody of a client’s PHI that is lost, stolen or used or disclosed without proper authority, the HIC must notify the individual at the first reasonable opportunity.